megaease/easeprobe/README.md

   - [YunPain](https://www.yunpian.com/doc/en/domestic/list.html)
 - **Log**.
 Write the notification into a log file or syslog.
 - **Shell**.
 Run a shell command to deliver the notification (see [example](resources/scripts/notify/notify.sh))
+- **RingCentral**.
+Using RingCentral Webhook for notification delivery

 > **Note**:
 >